Celebio/Yama.js/README.md

 Build Reusable UI in Javascript

-Yama.js is an attemp to combine what I liked most of Angular, Knockout and React.
+Yama.js is an attempt to combine what I liked most of Angular, Knockout and React.

 It gets :
   - from React: The "everything is a component" philosophy and UI description in javascript files,